The Hodge bundle, the universal 0-section, and the log Chow ring of the moduli space of curves: Introduction

 defined by a normal crossings divisor $D\subset X$ in a nonsingular variety $X$.
 Tautological classes are defined here using the Chern roots of the normal bundle of logarithmic strata $S\subset X$.
 The precise definitions are given in Section \ref{deflc}.

 We prove three main structural results about logarithmic tautological classes: \begin{enumerate} \item [(i)] $\mathsf{R}^\star(X,D) \subset \mathsf{divlogCH}^\star(X,D)$, \item[(ii)] pull-backs of tautological classes under log blow-ups are tautological, \item[(iii)] push-forwards of tautological classes under log blow-ups are tautological. \end{enumerate} Our first proof of (i) is presented in Section \ref{lcr2} via an explicit analysis of {\em explosions}: sequences of blow-ups associated to logarithmic strata of $X$.
 A second approach to (i-iii), via the geometry of the Artin fan of $(X,D)$, is given in Section \ref{craf}.
-The Artin fan perspective is theoretically more flexible, but less explicit.
+The Artin fan perspective, advocated{\footnote{See Ranganathan's April 2020 lecture {\em Gromov-Witten theory and logarithmic intersections} in the {\em Algebraic Geometry and Moduli Zoominar} at ETH Z\"urich.
+A foundational development will appear in \cite{MoRa}.}} by D. Ranganathan, is theoretically more flexible.

 After Pixton's formula for the double ramification cycle for constant maps is shown to lie in $\mathsf{R}^\star(\overline{\mathcal{M}}_g, \partial\overline{\mathcal{M}}_g)$, property (i) implies Theorem \ref{xxx}.
-Since Pixton's formula and the proof of (i) are both effective, divisor expressions for $\lambda_g$ are possible to compute.
+Since Pixton's formula and the proof of (i) are both effective, divisor expressions for $\lambda_g$ are possible to compute {in principle}.
 The result reveals the essential simplicity of $\lambda_g$ and opens the door to the search for a simpler formula in divisors.

 The proof of Theorem \ref{xxx} yields a refined result: only logarithmic boundary divisors over

 are needed to generate $\lambda_g$.
 The parallel result is also true for pointed curves:

 for $2g-2+n>0$.